How to Use AI Simultaneous Interpretation?

 3. Applying Passes

-Important: To start rehearsals or go live, passes must be fully assigned to all sessions.
+Important: To rehearse or go live, all sessions must be fully covered.

 Related Article: Conference Quick Checkout Guide – Pass Setup and Coverage